jmabuin/matrix-market-suite/README.md

 ## Input/Output
 * **CreateDenseMatrixSymmetric** - creates a dense symmetric matrix
+* **CreateDenseMatrixSymmetricRowLine** - creates a dense symmetric matrix where each line in the output file is a matrix row
 * **CreateDenseVector** - creates a dense vector

 ## Basic operations